Trump shifts strategy to hold power as recount, lawsuit efforts founder

 One of the members told Reuters that Trump called her after she agreed to certify the results.

 Trump’s campaign dropped a federal lawsuit on Thursday challenging the election results in Michigan, citing the Wayne County officials’ affidavits.
-Officials say it is too late, however.
+Officials said the affidavits were too late to stop certification.

-Michigan Secretary of State Jocelyn Benson said on Thursday that the state would be conducting a planned, voluntary audit after the results were certified, which she called routine.
+In Georgia, a hand audit of ballots confirmed that Biden had won the state, according to Georgia Secretary of State Brad Raffensperger.
+The state is expected to certify Biden’s victory on Friday.

-The battleground state of Georgia, which Biden became the Democratic presidential candidate to win in nearly three decades, was nearing completion of a hand recount on Thursday, which election officials said would not alter the overall outcome.
+Trump and his allies, including Georgia’s Republican U.S. senators, David Perdue and Kelly Loeffler, who both face runoff elections in January, have accused fellow Republican Raffensperger without evidence of overseeing a flawed election, an allegation Raffensperger has angrily disputed.

 State and federal election officials agree with outside experts that there is no evidence for Trump’s claims of widespread voter fraud.